maltski/project/README.md

 -	We can stop this by using Django’s template engine to automatically escape user inputs.
 In the html files there are several commented autoescape tags.
 Uncommenting them will sanitise the user input.

 -	For the addquestion form, follow the instructions for sensitive data exposure as well as injection.
-Included in the code fixing those issues is already, measures for escaping untrusted input.
+The code that fixes those issues already includes measures for escaping untrusted input.
 While ‘form.cleaned_data’ uses autoescape, an additional layer of security is added with the escape function wrapped around it.

 Fixes:
 Uncommenting autoescape: https://github.com/maltski/project/blob/main/polls/templates/polls/detail.html#L10
 https://github.com/maltski/project/blob/main/polls/templates/polls/index.html#L15
 https://github.com/maltski/project/blob/main/polls/templates/polls/results.html#L5